lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 2. Set your keybinds back the way you want them

-3. Run this command in the console to enable double-tap for self-cast (if it was affected by the setup in any way)
+3. Enable double-tap for self-cast in the dota 2 options by raising the timeout to something around 0.5

-    `dota_ability_self_cast_timeout 0.5`

-*Note: Double tap selfcast is intentionally disabled to prevent miscasts.
-This was done by making the tolerance so low only scripts can trigger it.*
+*Note: Double tap selfcast is intentionally disabled to prevent miscasts*

 ### Frequently Asked Questions